ansys/pyprimemesh/doc/source/user_guide/surfer.rst

 The :class:`Surfer <ansys.meshing.prime.Surfer>` class enables you to perform surface meshing using different surface meshing algorithms on topofaces or face zonelets.
-Surface meshing considers many parameters like size field type, minimum size, maximum size, growth rate, and transition type, while meshing face zonelets or topofaces.
+Surface meshing considers many parameters, such as size field type, minimum size, maximum size, growth rate, and transition type, while meshing face zonelets or topofaces.

 .. tip::